ytrevor81/NFL-Stats-Web-Scrape/README.md

 All functions creating, appending, and writing CSV files are held in this file.

 ### <i>Basic_Stats_Functions.py</i>
-This file handles extracting basic profile all players, but in separate functions for active players and retired players.
-A lot of information available for active players and not available for retired players, due to the massive amount of retired players as compared to active players.
+This file handles extracting basic profile stats for all players, but active players and retired players are processed in separate functions.
+A lot of information available for active players are not available for retired players, due to the massive amount of retired players as compared to active players.
 Also, the code records whether or not a retired player is in the Hall Of Fame.

 ### <i>Career_Stats_Functions.py</i>
-Due to active players and retired players having the same format in displaying their stats on their individual webpages, these functions handle both active and retired players.
+These functions handle both active and retired players.
 Most likely the sloppiest code in this web scraper is in the function <i>Player_Stats</i>, even though it works as expected.
-Each player's webpage has no unique identifier in HTML in separating thier stats tables, so this was the best way I found at the time to get around that obstacle.
+Each player's stats table has no unique identifier in HTML, and no particular class or identifier separating, for example, a "Passing" table from a "Punting" table from player to player.
+So this was the best way I found at the time to get around that obstacle.

-If a player has no stats table in thier webpage, then the player is not  recorded in the career stats CSV files.
+If a player does not have any stats tables in their webpage, then the player is not recorded in the career stats CSV files.